iamthecage/pyseneye-windows/README.md

 Quickstart
 ----------

-Install pyseneye using `pip`: `$ pip install pyseneye`.
+Install pyseneye using `pip`: `$ pip install pyseneye-windows`.
 Once that is complete you can import the SUDevice class and connect to your device.

 ```python
 >>> from pyseneye.sud import SUDevice, Action